ches/basho_docs/content/riak/kv/2.1.4/developing/data-types.md

 ## Data Types and Context

-When performing normal key/value updates in Riak, we advise that you use [causal context](/riak/kv/2.1.4/learn/concepts/causal-context), which enables Riak to make intelligent decisions behind the scenes about which object values should be considered more causally recent than others in cases of conflict.
-In some of the examples above, you saw references to **context** metadata included with each Data Type stored in Riak.
+When performing normal key/value updates in Riak KV, we recommend using [causal context](/riak/kv/2.1.4/learn/concepts/causal-context).
+This enables Riak KV to make decisions about which object values should be considered more causally recent than others in cases of conflict.

-Data Type contexts are similar to [causal context](/riak/kv/2.1.4/learn/concepts/causal-context) in that they are opaque (not readable by humans) and also perform a similar function to that of causal context, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
-This information is required by Riak when making decisions about convergence.
+Data Type contexts are similar to [causal context](/riak/kv/2.1.4/learn/concepts/causal-context) in that they are opaque (not readable by humans).
+They also perform a similar function to that of causal context; informing Riak KV which version of the Data Type a client is attempting to modify.
+This information is required by Riak KV when making decisions about convergence.

+> **Note**
+>
+> Counters do not use context; Riak KV will return an empty value.

-In the example below, we'll fetch the context from the user data map we created for Ahmed, just to see what it looks like:
+In the example below we'll fetch the context [from a user data map created for Ahmed](./maps#create-a-map):

 ```java
 // Using the "ahmedMap" Location from above: